welsontn/welsontn/README.md

 I will be using this page to list my past professional works (no public repo) and repository that I feel worth sharing.

-I have been working professionally as developer for at least 5 years.
-I have only recently started using GitHub to put my personal projects.
+I have been working professionally for at least 5 years.
+Only recently started using GitHub to put my personal projects.

 My past works: